alexwitt23/alw4364_coe332/README.md

 ## Continious Integration

-All `bazel` test targets are run through a Github Actions workflow.
+All Bazel test targets are run through a Github Actions workflow.
 You can find this file in `.github/workflows/test.yaml`.
-Currently, the supported OS's are: `ubuntu-20.04, ubuntu-18.04, macos-latest`.
+Currently, Bazel is only run on Linux systems.
+This is because Github Actions doesn't support native docker on MacOS.
+The `pytest` command is still run on MacOS, though.